 How to cook the buckwheat?

-You can cook your buckwheat with the absorption method, but then it might need rinsing after the cooking if it feels too sticky.
+You can cook your buckwheat with the absorption method, but it might need rinsing after the cooking if it feels too sticky.
 If you cook it with plenty of water and then pour the extra out, you should not need rinsing afterward.

 How long does tabbouleh keep?